 RIGHT: The home sits on a prominent lot that is within sight of the centerpiece of the Santa Lucia Preserve: a Hacienda that was part of the inspiration for the home’s architectural style.

 LEFT: Ecological preservation is the ethos at The Preserve, and homes harmonize with the natural setting where valley oak trees and California live oaks are predominate.

 The Preserve immediately felt like home for a couple who lived in another house in the development before finding the perfect lot upon which to build their dream home.
 “It is such a beautiful, special place, filled with people that we have grown very close to,” the husband says of the couple’s affinity for The Preserve.
 “Emotionally and spiritually, it has afforded us a lifestyle that is really unique and suits us very well.”
 He adds, “Our home is an adjunct to the emotional attachment that we have to The Preserve.”

-The 6,900-square-foot custom home, which sits on 55 acres, was designed by Marc Appleton, Senior Partner at Appleton Partnerships LLC.
+The 6,900-square-foot custom home, which sits on 55 acres, was designed by Marc Appleton, Senior Partner at Appleton Partners LLP.
 It was built in keeping with a fictional backstory conceived by the owners and design team, which grounds the residence in the rich history of The Preserve.

 The pass-through and doorway from the living and dining rooms offer a peek into the beautiful and functional kitchen that opens up to a comfortable den with vistas of The Preserve, a charming combination area that is the heart of the home for the couple.